weizhouUMICH/SAIGE/README.md

   vector::_M_range_check", try use a smaller memeoryChunk, such as 2
 4. IMPORTANT:In version <= 0.26, for binary traits, BETA is for alt allele and for quantitative traits, BETA is for minor allele
 5. Please note that LOCO only works for autosomal genetic variants.
 For non-autosomal genetic variants, please leave LOCO=FALSE in step 2.
+6. SAIGE-GENE 0.36.3 and 0.36.3.1 now output an effect size for burden tests with the option IsOutputBETASEinBurdenTest in step2.
+Please note that the magnitude of the effect size is difficult to interpret.
+7. We haven't throughly tested the program on a small sample size.
+All simulation studies were done using 10,000 samples.
+Similar to BOLT-LMM, SAIGE uses asymptotic approaches to for feasibility on large samples.
+Based on our previous real-data analysis, we saw the performance on 3,000 samples were fine.